MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksdataformat.md

 Indicates that a null-terminated Unicode string immediately follows the KSDATAFORMAT structure in memory.

-#### KSDATAFORMAT_SPECIFIER_FILEHANDLE
+#### KSDATAFORMAT_SPECIFIER_NONE

-Indicates that a file handle immediately follows KSDATAFORMAT in memory.
+Stands for no specifier.
+Used for formats that do not support specifiers.

 ## -remarks